Whistler Resort Guide

 Après in Whistler tends to take place straight after the skiing around 3/3:30pm, before most people head back to their accommodation to shower and change in time for dinner.
 The most popular spots are right at the base of the lifts.

-GLC (Whistler) - one of Whistler's most famous venues, live music, epic nachos and cocktails
+Garibaldi Lift Co.
+(GLC) (Whistler) - one of Whistler's most famous venues, live music, epic nachos and cocktails

 Longhorn Saloon (Whistler) - a longstanding and legendary après bar at Whistler base, the rowdier alternatives to GLC